-There are several different methods that you can use to sprout seeds.
-The most commonly used method is using a glass jar.
+There are several methods that you can use to sprout seeds.
+The most commonly used is with a glass jar.
 Larger seeds such as legumes fare better using the sack method, or you can use a tray with a cover for leafy sprouts.
 If you are sprouting chia or flax seeds, you can use a terra cotta saucer.

 Sprouting with a Glass Jar

 - Place two tablespoons of seeds in a glass jar and fill the rest of the jar with clean or filtered water.